Have we reached a new tipping point in the battle to halt climate change?

 Is this enough?

 Some progress has been made and more stringent targets have been set.
 However, there is still a long way to go if we are to avoid a significant increase in global temperatures and the knock-on effects that this will have on the environment and, consequently, the global economy.

-While Thunberg and her army of activists have done much to raise public awareness of the issue, achieving climate change targets is going to require radical changes to the global economy and the way we live our lives – a complete structural rewiring of the economy as we know it.
+Climate change targets are going to require radical changes to the global economy and the way we live our lives – a complete structural rewiring of the economy as we know it.
 This includes first and foremost the transition from fossil fuels to renewable sources of energy.
 But it will also require other fundamental shifts such as the electrification of our current economy, including transportation, and more sustainable solutions for industries such as food and fashion.

 Why does climate change matter to investors?

 Climate change is one of the defining themes of the 21st century and will affect all of us for decades to come.
 Companies and entire sectors providing the solutions needed to help us mitigate and adapt to climate change will by necessity require significant growth.
 This poses attractive investment opportunities for investors in this space.

 Ultimately, every company, and by extension every investor, will be affected by climate change in one way or the other.
 This is either as a result of the actions taken to achieve the targets set out in the Paris Agreement or through the physical impacts of rising temperatures.
 Seeking out those companies striving to transform and improve their business models to this new reality will generate attractive new investment opportunities for years to come.

 Any security(s) mentioned above is for illustrative purpose only, not a recommendation to invest or divest.